What Does Consent Mean?

 Often adult survivors will hold on to a belief that being abused was their fault, or that they consented.
-This is a mistaken belief – and part of the journey forward is to understand how the victim/survivors came to believe this; and what holding on to that belief means both to the victim, and the abuser.
+This is a mistaken belief – and part of the journey forward is to understand how the victim/survivor came to believe this and what holding on to that belief means both to the victim, and the abuser.

 The UN Convention on the Rights of the Child defines a child as everyone under 18 unless, "under the law applicable to the child, majority is attained earlier" (Office of the High Commissioner for Human Rights, 1989).
 The UK has ratified this convention.

-England, Wales, Northern Ireland and Scotland each have their own guidance for organisations to keep children safe.
-They all agree that a child is anyone who is under the age of 18:
+England, Wales, Northern Ireland and Scotland each have their own guidance for their particular organisations to keep children safe.
+However, they all agree that a child is anyone who is under the age of 18.

-Scotland: Scottish Government (2014) National guidance for child protection in Scotland (PDF).
-Edinburgh: Scottish Government.
+Scotland: Edinburgh: Scottish Government (2014) National Guidance for Child Protection in Scotland (PDF).

-Northern Ireland: Department of Health, Social Services and Public Safety.
-Northern Ireland (2016) Co-operating to safeguard children and young people in Northern Ireland (DOCX).
-Belfast: Department of Health, Social Services and Public Safety.
-Northern Ireland.
+Northern Ireland: Belfast: Department of Health, Social Services and Public Safety.
+Northern Ireland (2016) Co-operating to Safeguard Children and Young People in Northern Ireland (DOCX).

 Some especially vulnerable young people are entitled to services beyond the age of 18.